UBCEnvision/recruitment/README.md

 ## The Recruitment Process

 Our [website](https://www.ubcenvision.com) shows a list of projects we are working on right now.
 If you're interested in one or more projects, awesome!
-Let's begin.

 We'll assume that you're a beginner with zero to minimal experience with web development and version control.
-We'll need you to read some tutorials, set up some tools and complete a guided tech challenge.
+Before joining the team, we'll need you to read some tutorials, set up some tools and complete a guided tech challenge.

 _If you're familiar with HTML and if 'forking a repo' and 'making a pull request' don't sound like gibberish to you, skip the tutorials and go straight to _[_The Challenge._](/the-challenge.md)